floriankraemer/floriankraemer.github.io/_posts/2026-03-15-Why-Pull-Requests-are-not-great.markdown

 tags:
     - Software-Development
     - Code-Review
-title: What are Pull Requests and they aren't great?
+title: What are Pull Requests and why they are not great
 published: false
 ---